Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases/getting_started_with_azure_openai_streamlit_and_snowflake_for_image_use_cases.md

 Duration: 5

 ### What we covered
-After setting up our AWS and Snowflake and environments we built two primary things: a UDF that utilizes Snowpark External Access to make a call to different OpenAI models and a Streamlit app that leverages that function to make a simple and useful app that can be shared within an organization.
+After setting up our Azure and Snowflake and environments we built two primary things: a UDF that utilizes Snowpark External Access to make a call to an OpenAI model and a Streamlit app that leverages that function to make a simple and useful app that can be shared within an organization.
 With these two, easy to build, Snowflake features we expect customers to see value quickly when using Snowflake and OpenAI!

 ### What You Learned

 - How to set up a Snowflake and Azure / OpenAI environment to integrate the two platforms.
 - How to build a Snowpark External Access integration to call OpenAI.
 - How to build a Streamlit app that calls OpenAI leveraging tabular and image data from Snowflake.
+- How to build your first Generative AI App with image data in Snowflake!

 ### Related resources